Published 2014-09-22.

 $ sbt "runMain multi.futures.ForCompSerial1" Success: 4272888918078 ... really long output

-Here is another way to write the above, without the intermediate futureResult
+Here is another way to write the above, without the intermediate futureResult variable.

 (for { x <- Future(factorial(123)) y <- Future(factorial(234)) if y/10>x z <- Future(factorial(345)) x%2==BigInt(0) } yield x + y + z) andThen { case Success(r) ⇒ println(s"Success: $r") case Failure(ex) ⇒ println(s"Failure: ${ex.getMessage}") }